Masters in Research (MRes)

 The course consists of two taught modules.
 You will then undertake a supervised extended research project in one of the available subject areas.

 - Research Design and Methodologies (30 credits) covers qualitative and quantitative research methods, their use and analysis.

-- Research Literature Portfolio (30 credits) a subject specific module designed to develop your research skills through reviewing, evaluating and presenting a portfolio of independently generated research material relevant to your extended project.
+- Research in Context (30 credits) a subject specific module designed to develop your research skills through reviewing, evaluating and presenting independently generated research material relevant to your extended project.
 Includes library skills development.